External Communications Policy

 18.7 See also paragraphs 4.10 -4.12 regarding visits to premises accompanied by media representatives.

-19.2 Adhering to the Civil Service guidance document (linked above), the GLA will employ social media if the information being released:
+19.2 Adhering to the Civil Service guidance document (linked above), the GLAA will employ social media if the information being released:

 - complies with other provisions within this External Communications Policy document

 - is therefore adjudged as being appropriate for distribution and beneficial to the organisation

 - supports the authority’s main strategic aim and priorities

 19.3 The GLAA’s social media platforms are set so that any information or statement sent out through Twitter is reproduced automatically on Facebook.